Auckland South Corrections Facility Performance Report

 ASCF forms part of Corrections’ prison estate, but will be privately operated by Serco for a period of 25 years.
 Spotless Facility Services is subcontracted to Serco to maintain the prison facility.

-As a new prison, ASCF provides many rehabilitation options.
-The prison comprises 32 buildings in total, including the Whare Manaaki and Fale Pasifika, and the industry training capability is one of the largest of any prison in the country.
+As a recently built prison, ASCF provides many rehabilitation options.
+The prison comprises 32 buildings in total including the Whare Manaaki and Fale Pasifika and the industry training capability is one of the largest of any prison in the country.

-ASCF provides work and training opportunities for prisoners on site through partnerships with businesses such as Placemakers, Cabins To Go and Envirowaste.
+ASCF provides work and training opportunities for prisoners on site through partnerships with businesses such as Placemakers, Eco-Pods and Envirowaste.
 The work and life skills gained through the industry and learning programmes provide prisoners with realistic employment skills for when they leave prison.

 Many prisoners are expected to take responsibility for their day to day arrangements, including budgeting, meal planning, cooking and doing their own laundry.